gvwilson/thirdbit/src/fiction/iffy/index.md

 "Was someone really tryin' t' break into your room?
 Were they along from the *Taroona*?
 Did you get punched up?
-An' what's wrong with your leg?"
+And what's wrong with your leg?"

 "Oh, everything was mostly sorted out by the time I got there," Wales said vaguely.